canvas-medical/fhirstarter/README.md

 ## Features

 * Automatic, standardized API route creation
-* Automatic validation of inputs and outputs through the use of FHIR resource Pydantic models
+* Automatic validation of inputs and outputs through the use of FHIR Resources Pydantic models
-* Automatically-generated capability statement and capability statement API route
+* Automatically-generated capability statement that can be customized, and a capability statement API route
 * An exception-handling framework that produces FHIR-friendly responses (i.e. OperationOutcomes)
 * Automatically-generated, integrated documentation generated from the FHIR specification
+* Custom search parameters for search endpoints

 ## Background